 Which visa or green card the Department of Homeland Security assigns to an individual depends on a number of factors, including but not limited to the following:

-At Simer & Tetens, we assist with the following types of visas:
+At Simer & Tetens, we can help you with the following types of visas:

 Many foreign nationals wish to come to the U.S. to work.
 In order to do so, a person must have the appropriate type of work visa.
 There are several different types of work visas available.
 A knowledgeable work visa lawyer can assess your goals and help you select the one that is right for you.

 An H-1B visa is a visa that allows an American company to petition on behalf of a foreign national.
 In order for a company to do this, it must meet certain requirements, and the person in question must have his or her bachelor’s degree.